-Project Ropa Logo & Identity
+Project Ropa Identity

+Project Ropa is a non-profit social enterprise that empowers the lives of individuals experiencing and transitioning out of homelessness.
 Their mission is to restore dignity, rekindle optimism, and fuel a sense of purpose by employing individuals transitioning out of homelessness and providing those in need with vital basic necessities.

 Along with the new identity, a system was developed for Project Ropa including brand guidelines, a social media kit, and printed materials like flyers, business cards, T-shirts, and signage.
 These materials act as a consistent voice building trust with both their target demographic as well as investors.